seshbot/seshbot.github.io/source/_posts/2014-02-03-week-in-review-pausing-web-app.markdown

 That said however, I feel that I'm finally at a point where I can start making useful stuff in Ember and Rails without feeling like I'm misusing the tools or spending most of my time in Google.
 So last week I knocked off a few high-level features in my app to show the basic scaffolding I was considering (it only took a few hours in the end!), and then set it aside.

-{% img center /images/upload/2014-02-03-seshbot-framework.png "Game Table App as of Feb 2013 - still doesn't do much" %}
+{% img center /images/upload/2014-02-03-seshbot-framework.png "Game Table App as of Feb 2014 - still doesn't do much" %}

 There is a very duct-tape and chicken-wire feel to web technologies, but once you're familiar with the tech you can pump stuff out pretty quickly.
 Because of the immediate and ethereal nature of the web it can be a fantastic way of creating a product that is immediately globally available.
-All of the magic we see however is still largely built with duct tape and chewing gum.
+All of the magic we see however is still largely magic however, and magic doesn't bode well in any application.
 The web as a platform for applications is still unbaked and young, and I feel that unless you're forging new territory on the frontier you're probably working with technologies that won't be interesting in a few years time.

 <!-- more -->